openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

                  PyTorch format to the OpenVINO Intermediate Representation.

-This page provides instructions on how to convert a model from the PyTorch format to the OpenVINO IR format using Model Optimizer.
+This page provides instructions on how to convert a model from the PyTorch format to the OpenVINO IR format.

-Model Optimizer Python API allows the conversion of PyTorch models using the ``convert_model()`` method.
+The conversion is a required step to run inference using OpenVINO API.
+It is not required if you choose to work with OpenVINO under the PyTorch framework, using its :doc:`torch.compile feature <pytorch_2_0_torch_compile>`.

 Converting a PyTorch model with PyTorch Frontend
 ###############################################################

-Example of PyTorch model conversion:
+To convert a PyTorch model to the OpenVINO IR format, use the OVC API (superseding the previously used tool, MO).
+To do so, use the ``convert_model()`` method, like so:

 .. code-block:: py
    :force: